jxjo/Xoptfoil-JX/readme.md

 The additional options of Xoptfoil-JX compared to the original Xoptfoil are described in [Xoptfoil-JX Reference](https://github.com/jxjo/Xoptfoil/blob/master/doc/Xoptfoil-JX%20Reference.pdf)

-Descriptions of some new capabilities can be found in [Xoptfoil-JX Describtion](https://github.com/jxjo/Xoptfoil/blob/master/doc/Xoptfoil-JX%20Description.pdf)

 ## Usage example

 The development of a high end F3F airfoil using Xoptfoil-JX is described in the arctivle [Entwicklung eines F3F-Profils](http://www.rc-network.de/forum/showthread.php/769110-Entwicklung-eines-F3F-Profils) - sorry, it's in German.

-Various ready to run examples can be found in the ./examples subdirectory including a brief description of the features used.
+Various ready to run examples can be found in the ./examples folder including a brief description of the features used.

 ## Installation

 ### Windows Runtime

 The actual compiled Windows version of Xoptfoil-JX can be found in  [Code-Releases tab](https://github.com/jxjo/Xoptfoil/releases) on this side.
 Download the zip file and copy the files either in an existing Xoptfoil directory or into a new directory of your choice.
-In the latter case add the bin subdirectory of Xoptfoil-JX to your path envireonment.
+In the latter case add the bin folder of Xoptfoil-JX to your path environment (or just copy the exe files into your project folder)

 Xoptfoil newbies will have to install a python environment like [Anaconda](https://www.anaconda.com/distribution/).